-About Project EMBRACE and the OVW Grant
+The History of Project EMBRACE and the OVW Grant

-The Office on Violence Against Women (OVW) grant is a federally funded grant awarded to higher education institutions to support efforts to reduce sexual assault, dating/domestic violence, and stalking (SADVDVS) on college campuses.
+The Office on Violence Against Women (OVW) campus grant program is a federally funded grant awarded to higher education institutions to support efforts to reduce sexual assault, dating/domestic violence, and stalking (SADVDVS) on college campuses.
 The funds are used to support a Project Director to coordinate all grant activities related to the prevention of and response to SADVDVS.
 Through a victim-centered, trauma-informed lens, these activities are carried out with the goals to reduce the rate of violence on campus.

-The funds were also used to develop an on-going multi-disciplinary coordinated community response team (CCRT) during the first year of the grant.
+The OVW campus grant funds were also used to develop an on-going multi-disciplinary coordinated community response team (CCRT) during the first year of the grant.
 The team is made up of key stakeholders from across the CSB/SJU campuses and the greater community committed to creating campus culture that is dedicated to the prevention of and response to SADVDVS through education, safety, and prevention efforts.
 There are also representatives with expertise in the Clery Act requirements who work with the campus to disseminate the Annual Security Report with CSB Campus Security and SJU Life Safety taking the lead on this report.

 The CCRT values a campus and community response that embraces the following areas: